TikhonJelvis/website/drafts/Structuring-Errors-in-Haskell/index.md

 Recently, I've revisited how I represent errors in code.

-I'm working on a command-line tool used across multiple teams and I want to make sure it's productive for everyone.
-Error messages *really matter*.
-As the codebase grew, *ad hoc* techniques for managing error information were not sufficient, which pushed me towards *structuring my errors*.
+I'm working on a command-line tool used across multiple teams and I want to keep its error messages consistent and readable.
+As the codebase has grown, I've moved from *ad hoc* error strings throughout my code to a structured error type.

-Everything comes down to generating useful error messages.
-Error messages should:
+Useful error messages need to:

-  * Contain all the information and context a user needs to diagnose and fix the error.
+  * Contain the information and context to diagnose and fix the problem.
-  * Provide enough explanatory text for less-experienced users of the tool.
+  * Provide an intuitive explanation for new users.
-  * Format this information in a way that's easy to scan at a glance.
+  * Format information consistently, in a way that's easy to scan at a glance.

-Every single kind of error we have needs a fair amount of code to meet these goals.
-Building error messages as strings inside my domain logic does not scale—the logic itself would get swamped by string formatting for error messages!
-Keeping the style of error messages consistent throughout the code would be difficult, and refactoring error messages *en masse* would be a nightmare.
+We need 10–20 lines of code for each kind of error to generate error messages that fulfill these goals.
+In other projects, I would create error message strings directly in the code that first detected or raised an error, but that just does not scale here—it would add too much noise to my code!
+It's much harder to keep error messages consistent in style when they are so decentralized, and refactoring messages *en masse* becomes a nightmare.

-To handle this effectively, I needed to give my errors *structure*.
-Instead of using errors from my libraries directly or passing around strings, I needed a dedicated type for my errors.

-Structured errors required some up-front work and planning, but it has more than paid for itself over time.
-Apart from helping me produce useful error messages, I discovered a number of other advantages.
-Now that I have practical experience with structured errors, I'm going to use the same techniques across my projects in different languages.
+To fix these problems, I've started using dedicated types for my errors.
+This took some up-front effort but has more than paid for itself over time; I've found this approach has a number of advantages on top of improving error messages and I'm going to lean towards this style in all my future projects.

-The project that first pushed me to think about structured errors is written in Haskell, and the whole thing has a distinctly Haskell-esque philosophical feel, but the core ideas are entirely language-agnostic.
-I'm going start by covering structured errors and the tradeoffs involved in a way that applies to almost any programming language; after that, I'll dive into the pattern I've settled on for structuring my errors in Haskell specifically.

 </div>